TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 I) a plan for post-performance review to be conducted by the university after completion of services and before final payment and made part of the procurement file.

 2) Evaluation.
 Proposals shall be evaluated on the basis of evaluation factors stated in the RFP.
-Price will not be evaluated until ranking of all proposals and identification of the most qualified vendor.
 The relative importance of the evaluation factors will vary according to the type of services being procured.
-The minimum factors are:
+The minimum evaluation factors are:

 A) the plan for performing the required services;